 In the morning room, I replaced the small vintage wooden chest with a concrete top round Epicenters Coffee Table from Raymour & Flanigan.
 The round top and wooden base complement the large oversized drum chandelier.
 This area is the spot where I have morning coffee, check my emails, and catch up on the days events.
 I also updated our large blue armoire by painting it navy blue.
 The dark rich color and weathered finish anchor the wall and balance out the black island.

 I created a fresh pine bough and juniper limb arrangement for the coffee table and added pine cones and festive colored glass bulbs.
 If I keep it water it should last all month and the smell is heavenly!

-To the right of the armoire I decorated my King of Christmas 7 1/2 foot slim pre-lit tree.
+To the right of the armoire I decorated my Christmas 7 1/2 foot pre-lit tree.
 There’s nothing more beautiful than turning off all the lights at night and having the tree lit.

 A Room With A View

 As I mentioned earlier in the post our entire south facing wall of our home is windows.
 On any given day the light floods in.
 This was the perfect backdrop for my 12 foot farm table that I built with my father.
-To read the post on how we built it, click here.
+To read the post on how we built it this one of a kind farmtable.
 This year, setting the table was all about plaid!

 Taking center stage is an all green winter floral arrangement from Wisteria Flowers and Gifts.
 Flanking the arrangement are two plaid glass finials and green etched mercury glass candle votives.